Usher syndrome is the most common genetic cause of combined deafness and blindness.

 Hearing: Children with Usher syndrome are born with or develop hearing loss.
 It’s estimated that upward of 10 percent of individuals with congenital bilateral, sensorineural hearing loss have Usher syndrome.

-Balance: Balance is achieved and maintained through input from your eyes, the vestibular organs in the inner ear and the sensory systems of the body, such as the skin, muscles, and joints.
-Individuals with certain types of Usher syndrome experience severe balance issues due to vestibular dysfunction.
+Balance: Balance is achieved and maintained through input from your eyes, the vestibular organs in the inner ear, and the sensory systems of the body, such as the skin, muscles, and joints.
+Individuals with type 1, and some with type 3 Usher syndrome experience severe balance issues due to vestibular dysfunction.

 You are not alone.